Tales of Monkey Island: Chapters

+Notes: Designed by Mark Darin, Dave Grossman, Jake Rodkin, Michael Stemmle and Sean Vanaman; Written by Mark Darin; Guybrush must find a way to escape the crossroads of the afterlife and thwart LeChuck's rise to power;

 Development

 Production

 Design director Dave Grossman (left) developed the first two Monkey Island games with Ron Gilbert and Tim Schafer, while Michael Stemmle (right) co-designed the fourth game in the series.

 Developed by Telltale Games, under license from LucasArts, Tales of Monkey Island marked a first collaboration between the two companies.
 Telltale Games had been founded by former LucasArts employees in the wake of the 2004 cancellation of Sam & Max: Freelance Police.
 Following that event, LucasArts appeared to have abandoned the adventure game genre.
 While Telltale Games had considered developing a Monkey Island game since their inception, the company's design director, Dave Grossman, credited the greenlighting of Tales of Monkey Island to the correct alignment of interested parties.
 This included the then-new president of LucasArts, Darrell Rodriguez, who helped push for adventure game development within his company.
 Mark Darin, co-designer and writer for Tales of Monkey Island, attributed the revival of interest to the rise of digital distribution within the video game industry, which—by reducing financial risk—allowed companies such as Telltale to develop "something different from the endless clones of popular games".
 Telltale started designing Tales of Monkey Island in late 2008; production commenced early in 2009.

 Series creator Ron Gilbert was involved in planning the project and developing the story arc.

 Following hints by Telltale Games that they would soon announce a major new series, Tales of Monkey Island was unveiled at the June 2009 Electronic Entertainment Expo.
 Its roughly 50 person development team was headed by Dave Grossman, who co-designed the first two Monkey Island games.
 Escape from Monkey Island and Sam & Max Hit the Road co-designer Michael Stemmle contributed design and story writing, in collaboration with Mark Darin and Sean Vanaman.
 Series creator Ron Gilbert was involved in brainstorm sessions for the game, but did not have a large role in its development; the development team asserted that Gilbert's "thumbprints are all over [the game]".
 Tales of Monkey Island counterparts a LucasArts-developed enhanced remake of The Secret of Monkey Island.
 On his blog, Gilbert wrote that he was "very excited" for both Telltale's adaptation and LucasArts' reimagining of the original game, and stated that "it's strange and humbling to see something you created 20 years ago take on a life of its own".